 You’ve tried your hand at running one-off scenarios with FAIR, say to identify your top risks – now learn an ongoing use for FAIR to monitor your key risk indicators (KRIs).
 At the recent RSA Conference, Steve Reznik, Director, Operational Risk Management, for ADP, gave a hands-on demonstration on building and running a KRI dashboard.

-See the presentation in its entirety on the RSAC 2019 website: What Makes a Good KRI?
+See the presentation: What Makes a Good KRI?
 Using FAIR to Discover Meaningful Metrics.

 Here’s a quick look at Steve’s key points about key risk indicators:

 The starting point is the factors in Factor Analysis of Information Risk (see them here), and the objective is identifying which are relatively more important than others for your risk scenarios.

 The tool at hand is sensitivity analysis, by which you tweak the results that made up the overall loss exposure generated by your Monte Carlo simulation.
 For instance, you might degrade Resistance Strength (in other words, weakening the simulated effect of your controls) in the analysis inputs, and seeing by how much your probable loss goes up.

 As you can see in the slide, Resistance Strength is relatively more powerful in producing Loss Exposure than another factor, Primary Loss Magnitude, in this analysis.
 It's a key risk indicator.

 Here’s a blown-out view of a scan for KRIs in a fraud risk scenario.
 At a glance, you can see that Cyber Criminals emerge as the top threat community, based on scoring high in both Threat Event Frequency (TEF) and Threat Capability (TCap).